To Build or to Buy?: Electronic Contract Management System

 The main downside that you may worry about when considering buying a contract management solution is wasted resources, especially time.
 To a certain extent, this is a valid concern.
 There are departments or organizations that invest in a software system, only to find that the team doesn’t use it.
 In a busy department, it’s difficult to identify a “convenient” time for people to adjust to a new method of contract management.
 A little front-end planning can minimize the duration of a transition phase.

 Consider what features the organization needs.
-A simple software system with a handful of essential features may be much more valuable than a flashy system with lots of obscure functions.
+A simple CLM software with a handful of essential features may be much more valuable than a flashy contract management system with lots of obscure functions.
 To reduce the new-software learning curve, look for an easy-to-navigate interface and quick, simple uploading ability.
 Drag-and-drop capability, in addition to standard file uploading, can make it easier for employees to add their files to a shared system.
 Ideally, the new system should be intuitive enough to get users working confidently almost immediately.